If you want a

 Now, for reference, the DIS connectors "should" be wired like

-this in stock form (the colors vary a bit year to year):
+this in stock form (the colors vary a bit year to year)If the colors don't

 Black connector from top: